akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

 **To change the position of a question group (move):**

 You can rearrange the position of question groups after you've created them by clicking the Move button next to a survey group.
 This will show you a Move Group Here button in each new possible location.
 Click the Move Group Here button where you'd like the new position to be.
-The group will move accordingly and all the groups will re-number.
+The group will move to the spot you selected and all the groups will re-number.

  .. figure:: img/2-surveys_movequestiongroup_button.png
    :width: 600 px
    :alt: image of dashboard
    :align: center

-   Move a question group button
+   Click the Move button next to the question group name.

  .. figure:: img/2-surveys_movequestiongroup.png
    :width: 600 px
    :alt: image of dashboard
    :align: center

-   Move a question group
+   Select the new position for the question group by clicking the button in the appropriate location.

  .. figure:: img/2-surveys_movequestiongroup_result.png
    :width: 600 px
    :alt: image of dashboard
    :align: center

-   Move a question group result
+   The question group will move to the new position and the groups will re-number.

 **To copy a question group within a survey:**